CompuTec/computec-docs/docs/pdc/administrator-guide/setting-up-the-application/pdc-settings/resource-view.md

     ![View Details](./media/resource-view/view-details.webp)

-4. The new view will now appear in the main MO360 view.
+4. The newly created view will now be displayed in the main MO360 view.

     ![New View](./media/resource-view/new-view.webp)